-Black History Month is a month of events that run throughout October and celebrate the history, culture and achievements of black communities worldwide.
-To get involved with Black History Month at Activate Learning, please keep an eye and connect with us on social media using the #BHMatAL hashtag.
+Black History Month is a month of events that run throughout October and celebrate the history, culture and achievements of Black communities worldwide.

-Here are so of our favourite films and TV shows to watch during Black History Month, as recommended by our students and staff:
+Here are some of our favourite films, TV shows, documentaries and podcasts to watch during Black History Month, as recommended by our students and staff:

 Noughts + Crosses

 A dystopian drama set in London explores the taboo relationship between Seph and Callum, who fall in love despite a Black elite and white underclass divide.

 An intense drama explores important themes such as sexual assault, racism and homophobia as a young Black writer and influencer navigates life and trauma in central London.

 Watch I May Destroy You on BBC iPlayer here.

 Documentaries for BHM

 In this eye-opening documentary series, historian, David Olusoga, explores the relationship between Britain and people whose origins lie in Africa.
 From African Romans to slavery, to Black sailors who fought for Britain to the shaping of Black British identity in the 20th Century.

 Watch Black and British – A Forgotten History on BBC iPlayer.